Feeding Disorders

 Basics

-- Feeding disorder: inability to consume by mouth in quantity or quality the nutrition that is developmentally appropriate for that child
+- Inability to consume by mouth in quantity or quality the nutrition that is developmentally appropriate for that child

-- Dysphagia: disorder of swallowing characterized by difficulty in oral preparation for the swallow or in moving food or liquid from the mouth to the stomach
+- Disorder of swallowing characterized by difficulty in oral preparation for the swallow or in moving food or liquid from the mouth to the stomach

-- Aspiration: Food or fluid enters the trachea and passes through the vocal cords to lungs.
+- Food or fluid enters the trachea and passes through the vocal cords to lungs.

-- Oral motor disorder: inability to manipulate age-appropriate diet; often related to incoordination of facial muscles and/or tongue
+- Often related to incoordination of facial muscles and/or tongue

-- Pharyngeal dysphagia: inability to protect airway during swallow; may be due to anatomic abnormality or neurologic dysfunction
+- May be due to anatomic abnormality or neurologic dysfunction

-- Voluntary food or fluid refusal associated with maladaptive interactions at mealtimes; associated with learned fear when foods or textures are advanced before a child is developmentally or medically ready to swallow without dysfunction
+- As defined by the Diagnostic and Statistical Manual of Mental Disorders 5th edition (DSM-5): a voluntary food or fluid refusal associated with maladaptive interactions at mealtimes; associated with learned fear when foods or textures are advanced before a child is developmentally or medically ready to swallow without dysfunction

 - Congenital heart disease